 There are 9 things that drive us – Look below to see what they are.
 Think about which of these motivational drivers you relate to most strongly.
 (It is likely that the images that draw you will be the motivators you relate to.)

 The 9 Motivational Drivers

-The Defender wants security, stability and safety.
-They enjoy predictability and dislike change and surprises.
+Is your need for security, stability and safety Do you enjoy predictability and dislike change and surprises?

 The Friend likes to belong, to be sociable and well liked.
 They seek friendship and fulfilling relationships.

 The Star wants to be recognised for their achievements.
 They seek respect and social esteem.

 The Director likes power, influence, control of people and/or resources.
 They value having a clearly defined career path.

 The Builder seeks money and material satisfaction.
 They enjoy having targets and are competitive.